This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 - Antidepressants may be given for depression or sleep problems.

 - Migraine medicines may be given for migraine headaches.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-- Make sure your child is in a proper car seat, booster seat, or seatbelt every time he travels.
-This helps decrease your child's risk for a head injury if he is in a car accident.
+- Make sure your child uses a proper car seat, booster seat, or seatbelt every time he or she travels.
+This helps decrease your child's risk for a head injury if he or she is in a car accident.